gotolino/pycausal-explorer/docs/example.rst

     treatment_col = "White's Number of Blunders"
     treatment = (df[treatment_col] >= df[treatment_col].mean()).astype(int)

 We then create our model.
-We are going to use the SLearner, a meta learner, using sklearn's causal forests.
+We are going to use the :mod:`pycausal_explorer.linear._linear_models`, a meta learner, using sklearn's causal forests as the predictor.

 .. code-block:: python